Quabena/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line - displays the third line of the iacta file

-7-file - create a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School
+7-file - create a file named exactly \*\'Best School\'\*$\?\*\*\*\*\*:) containing the text Best School 8-cwd_state - writes into the file ls_cwd-content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, it creates it